 Del-re et al (18) mentioned that sponsors and investigators from high income countries are likely to exploit participants in LMICs as the communities with limited access to essential healthcare may be more likely to accept the risk of trial participation.
 Mastroleo (19) criticized that the current DoH guidelines have to be revisited to assure justice, fairness to participants and LMIC’s in clinical trials.

-PTA guidelines
+Post Trial Access guidelines

 Primary concern of the DoH is safeguard of participants enrolled in investigational drug trials.
 First mention about PTA came in the year 2000 in order to expand the scope of ethical practice in biomedical research.
 Revised guidelines in the same year mentioned about PTA in new Paragraph 30 which says that participants must be assured about access after conclusion of trial for best proven prophylactic, diagnostic and therapeutic interventions (6).
 This comment about PTA spread negative sentiments among pharmaceutical industries and led to further explanation by the WMA about the application and implications of PTA (20).